How to Get Free Accommodation in Paris. (Yes, its possible)

 See the Eiffel Tower light up the night!
 Its colorful show is pure magic and a must-see in Paris.
 Don’t miss the enchantment of this nightly spectacle!
 It starts in the evening when it is getting dark and ends at 1 am.
 Each show performs every 5 minutes, and the last one performs for 10 minutes total.

-4. Look for FREE Shows, Concerts, and Festivals in Paris
+4. Look for FREE Shows, Concerts, and Festivals

 Discover the rhythm of Paris for free!
 Search for exciting, free cultural entertainment in the city of lights and immerse yourself in musical magic.
 Many of them happen in the summer, but there are some in other seasons, too.